-Reference to the document that specifies the parameter, preferably including a URI that can be used to retrieve a copy of the document.
-An indication of the relevant sections may also be included, but is not required.
+Reference to the document(s) that specify the parameter, preferably including URI(s) that can be used to retrieve copies of the document(s).
+An indication of the relevant sections may also be included but is not required.

 9.1.2.
 Initial Registry Contents